RHP-ZBC/RHP-ZBC/README.md

 This account is initialized by one...but meant for two.

-There will be a loooong story to be written, which is about a silly boy zbc and a special girl rhp meet together in the future.
+There will be a loooong story to write, which is about a silly boy and a special girl meet each other again in the future.
 At least I hope so.

 If not, then just leave me alone...with lifelong sorrow and regret.
+(I am exaggeratting.
+But maybe half-lifelong?)

 I wasn't there for her when she needed me.
 Why would I arrogantly expect she will eventually be here for me?